EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 There are 3 different loop types to choose from.
 Two of them are very similar, and one is a conventional thing you'd think of as a loop.

+You can also use `do` and `end` without a loop to [alter the variable scope](https://stackoverflow.com/questions/23895406/why-use-a-do-end-block-in-lua).

 ### `for`

 You should already know how this works if you know another programming language, but the syntax might vary.